tushar07-dev/Namaste-React/Chapter 04 - Talk is Cheap, show me the code/Assignment.md

 #1 Decide Design what your page should look like by wire frame design
 #2 Decide which will be the component we need to build & are these reusable

+## whenever a state veriable updates (serState call) react will rerender that component
 ## Coding Assignment:
 - Build a `Food Ordering App`
     - Think of a `cool name` for your app